 Castle Categories: B&B Castle Hotels and Family Friendly Castle StaysCastle Tags: Best Castle Hotels & Manor House Hotels - Cotswolds (2022) and Best Castle Stays in England in 2022

-Buckland Manor is a very elegant, very historical boutique hotel in the Cotswolds.
+Buckland Manor is an elegant, very historical boutique hotel in the Cotswolds.
 It lies on 10 acres of landscaped grounds in the village of Buckland and is in the heart of some of the Gloucestershire/Worcestershire Cotswolds loveliest countryside.

-They are all though extremely elegant, and super comfortable, and come with plenty of luxury hotel niceties – Nespresso coffee machines, homemade biscuits, Vispring beds and expensive soft fabrics etc., as well as L’Occitane skin care and bath lotions in their opulent, underfloor heated, bathrooms.
+They are all though extremely elegant, and comfortable, and offer plenty of luxury hotel niceties – Nespresso coffee machines, homemade biscuits, Vispring beds and expensive soft fabrics etc., as well as L’Occitane skin care and bath lotions in their opulent, underfloor heated, bathrooms.
 Some bathrooms also come with a bath, and some rooms have electric fireplaces.

 Check out all the details – prices, reviews and more photos – on the booking page here.